-The first hermits are said to have arrived in the region around the 9th century and established by the end of the 11th century a small community: Yes, they lived isolated in their caves, nevertheless, they attended gatherings – for religious but also for security reasons.
+The first hermits are said to have arrived in the region around the 9th century.
+By the end of the 11th century, they established a small community.
+Yes, they lived isolated in their caves.
+Nevertheless, they attended gatherings – for religious but also for security reasons.
 They even built a small church that they dedicated to the Virgin Mary.

-Over the following centuries, those pious men became a tad more sociable and united and began to build the first monasteries.
-Since they didn’t want to overdo it with the sociability, they chose the tops of the limestone mountains – exposed only to the weather elements but not to the equally rough enemies.
+Over the following centuries, those pious men became a tad more sociable and united.
+Hence, they began to build the first monasteries.
+Since they didn’t want to overdo it with the sociability, they chose the tops of the limestone mountains.
+These places were exposed only to the weather elements but not to the equally rough enemies.

-Choosing these hardly accessible places for their abodes was a brilliant idea, however, the only way to get building materials to the top of the rocks was using ladders, ropes, and baskets.
+Choosing these hardly accessible places for their abodes was certainly a brilliant idea.
+However, the only way to get building materials to the top of the rocks was using ladders, ropes, and baskets.
 The place totally deserved being added to the UNESCO World Heritage List in 1988.

-Today, the six remaining architectural pieces of art can be visited in a much more comfortable way – preferably on guided tours where you are taught about all the fascinating details.
+Today, the six remaining architectural pieces of art can be visited in a much more comfortable way.
+You should opt for a guided tours where you are taught about all the fascinating details.